 If we do not repurchase or redeem our Series A Preferred Stock on or after April 15, 2022, a substantial increase in the Three-Month LIBOR Rate (if it then exists), or a substantial increase in the alternative reference rate, could negatively impact our ability to pay dividends on the Series A Preferred Stock.
 An increase in the dividends payable on our Series A Preferred Stock would negatively impact dividends on our Class A common stock.
-We cannot assure you that we will have adequate sources of capital to repurchase or redeem the Series A Preferred Stock and our ability to pay dividends on the Series A Preferred Stock and our ability to pay dividends on the Series A Preferred Stock and our ability to pay dividends on the Series A Preferred Stock and our ability to pay dividends on the Series A Preferred Stock and Class A common stock is negatively impacted, the market value of the Series A Preferred Stock and Class A common stock could be materially adversely impacted.
+We cannot assure you that we will have adequate sources of capital to repurchase or redeem the Series A Preferred Stock on or after April 15, 2022.
+If we are unable to repurchase or redeem the Series A Preferred Stock and our ability to pay dividends on the Series A Preferred Stock and Class A common stock is negatively impacted, the market value of the Series A Preferred Stock and Class A common stock could be materially adversely impacted.